 In today’s digital world where data is being generated at an unprecedented rate, organizations must prioritize the management of big data.
 To achieve this, businesses need to clearly understand all its key components.
 In this article, we will discuss the components of big data and their importance in the big data ecosystem.

-Big data advantages are enormous and can give your organization a competitive edge for years to come however big data management’s road is full of barriers that you carefully need to plan for such as implementing best practices, following up with the latest big data topics, and achieving the perfect architecture through big data elements to increase the success of the implementation phase.
+Big data advantages are enormous and can give your organization a competitive edge for years to come however big data management’s road is full of barriers that you carefully need to plan for such as implementing best practices, following up with the latest big data topics, and achieving the perfect architecture through understanding the 3 V’s of big data to increase the success of the implementation phase.

-Data sources are considered the biggest component in big data because they represent the building block for future data analysis.
+The biggest component of big data is data sources because they represent the building block for future data analysis.
 When the data sources are accurate, more meaningful insights can be extracted.
 These insights, in turn, can help decision-makers make better choices, leading to more positive outcomes.

 There are different types of sources that you can have in your organization including databases, data lakes, data warehouses, and social media platforms.
 These are unstructured data and massive in volume making it difficult to process with the traditional analytical methods.